Slayer: Early years (1981–1983)

-Slayer in 1983.
+Slayer in December 1983.
 From left: Kerry King, Dave Lombardo, Jeff Hanneman, and Tom Araya.

 Slayer was formed in 1981 by Jeff Hanneman, Dave Lombardo, Tom Araya and Kerry King in Huntington Park, California.
 The group started out playing covers of songs by bands such as Iron Maiden, Black Sabbath, Judas Priest and Venom at parties and clubs in Southern California.
 The band's early image relied heavily on Satanic themes that featured pentagrams, make-up, spikes, and inverted crosses.
 Rumors that the band was originally known as Dragonslayer, after the 1981 film of the same name, were denied by King, as he later stated: "We never were; it's a myth to this day."
 According to Lombardo, the original band name was to be Wings of Fire before they settled in with Slayer.
 According to him, he also designed the band logo.
 For inspiration, Lombardo thought in a perspective of a murderer of how they would carve out the logo with a knife and since he is lefthanded, the logo is unintentionally slanted to the right.

 In 1983, Slayer was invited to open for the band Bitch at the Woodstock Club in Anaheim, California to perform eight songs, six of which were covers.
 The band was spotted by Brian Slagel, a former music journalist who had recently founded Metal Blade Records.
 Impressed with Slayer, he met with the band backstage and asked them to record an original song for his upcoming Metal Massacre III compilation album.
 The band agreed and their song "Aggressive Perfector" created an underground buzz upon its release in mid-1983, which led to Slagel offering the band a recording contract with Metal Blade.

 Araya noted in a 1991 Metal Forces interview that the band had written original songs in its early days that "were more in the Scorpions and Iron Maiden vein", but they left those songs behind after rehearsing Aggressive Perfector extensively in preparation for the Metal Massacre album.